Select Page

 Source of Support: Extramural NIH grants and Institutional funding

-Program Description: The Pediatric Stem Cell Biology and Therapeutics Laboratory, directed by Troy Markel, is focused on the use of progenitor cells for the therapy of pediatric intestinal disorders, including necrotizing enterocolitis and intestinal ischemia.
+Program Description: The Pediatric Surgery Basic and Translational Sciences Laboratory, directed by Troy Markel, is focused on the use of progenitor cells and hydrogen sulfide donor compounds for the therapy of pediatric intestinal disorders, including necrotizing enterocolitis and intestinal ischemia.
 Studies focus on the paracrine release of hydrogen sulfide from stem cells as a crucial mediator in intestinal protection.
 Recent collaborations with chemists at Notre Dame and large animal veterinarians at Purdue have allowed for the development of the Piglet Intensive Care Unit (PIgCU) to study hydrogen sulfide gas release from stem cells in a large animal model of necrotizing enterocolitis.
-Areas of interest have a strong focus on translational research not only through the use of human stem cell lines and animal models, but also through the use of intestinal tissue, blood and stool samples obtained from the operating rooms and NICU.
+Areas of interest have a strong focus on translational research through the use of human stem cell lines, drug development, and animal models, but also through the use of intestinal tissue, blood and stool samples obtained from the operating rooms and NICU.
+Riley Hospital is one of 8 institutions that contribute to the Necrotizing Enterocolitis Biorepository, where thousands of patient samples are housed for research investigation.
 Research fellows will participate in weekly lab meetings and mentoring sessions and have the opportunity to participate in bench experiments, data analysis, manuscript writing, and the presentation of findings at national meetings.
-Minimal call duties will likely be required as part of the funding process.
-Interested candidates should contact Troy Markel at tmarkel@iupui.edu
+Interested candidates should contact Troy Markel at [email protected]

 Seattle Children’s Hospital